RT-Thread/rtthread-manual-doc/interrupt/interrupt.md

 |**Return**| ——                                               |
 | return   | the handle of the interrupt service routine mounted before the interrupt service routine was mounted |

-!!! note "NOTE"
-    This API does not appear in every migration branch.
+>This API does not appear in every migration branch.
 For example, there is usually no such API in the migration branch of Cortex-M0/M3/M4.

 The interrupt service routine is a kind of runtime environment that requires special attention.
 It runs in a non-threaded execution environment (generally a special operating mode of the chip (privileged mode)).
 In this runtime environment, the current thread cannot be  suspended because the current thread does not exist.
 During the execution of related operations, information similar to print prompt information will appear, "Function [abc_func] shall not used in ISR", meaning a function that should not be called in the interrupt service routine.